 Joking!
 English wine is booming and the best vintages are beating other, international producers to award wins.
 According to official figures from the Wine Standards Branch of the Food Standards Agency there are 502 commercial vineyards in England.
 That’s still tiny compared to wine stalwart, France, but the number of hectares dedicated to growing vines in England has doubled in the last eight years.

 That’s set to grow by a further 50% in the next two years.
 Chin, chin!
+That’s probably the best of random facts about England out there!

 The English hate gin